 The lats insertinsertion means the most movable part that attaches the furthest from the center of the body midway down the humerus (upper arm bone).

 Again, if you want to get technical, the lats insert at the medial side of the intertubercular groove of the humerus.

-A lesson in kinesiology – the mechanics
+A lesson in kinesiology of the lats – the mechanics

 The lats are one of three prime movers of the shoulder.
 The pectoralis major and the deltoids are the other two big movers.
 Since the lats originate posterior (behind) the shoulder joint, they extend the arm.
 Let’s simplify that…

 Raise your arms from your side out in front of you and over your head.
 This is flexion.
-The act of lowering your arms from above your head and down in front of you to your sides is extension.
+The act of lowering your arms from above your head and down in front of you to your sides is an extension.
 The lats are a major player in the extension of the movement (lowering your arms).

 We can break this down by addressing how the lats move the shoulder joints.
 This is grossly simplified so that it’s beneficial in your quest to improve your lats.